All Episodes

 They've done a lot of stories on CNN and so forth and so on.

-And the wind-up lantern, regularly $74.95, On sale now for Valentine's Day delivery at $64.95.
+The Wind-Up Lantern, regularly $74.95, on sale now for Valentine's Day delivery at $64.95.

 Basically, here it is.

-You get a spare bulb and an AC adapter all included.
+You get a spare bulb and an AC adapter, all included.

-It is made of yellow high-impact ABS plastic, has a sleek modern design, and you are the first ones to have it offered to you.
+It is made of yellow high-impact ABS plastic, has a sleek, modern design, and you are the first ones to have it offered to you.

 And this is a historic occasion tonight.

-Uh, so, order now for Valentine's Day delivery, and save $10, plus, of course, you get free shipping.
+So order now for Valentine's Day delivery and save $10.

-So the new Beijing Wind-Up Lantern.
+So the new Bajin Wind-Up Lantern.

 If you want one, call Bob Crane in the morning at 1-800-522-8863.